enonic/old-xp-doc/doc/reference/toolbox/index.rst

       list-snapshots     Returns a list of existing snapshots with name and status. load               Import data from a dump.
-      reindex            Reindex content in search indices for the given repository and branches. restore            Restores a snapshot of a previous state of the repository. snapshot           Stores a snapshot of the current state of the repository. upgrade            Upgrade a dump to the current version.
+      reindex            Reindex content in search indices for the given repository and branches. set-replicas       Set the number of replicas in the cluster. restore            Restores a snapshot of a previous state of the repository. snapshot           Stores a snapshot of the current state of the repository. upgrade            Upgrade a dump to the current version.
 The upgraded files will be written to <dumpFolderName>_upgraded_<version>